Joseph P. Kennedy Sr.: Illness and death

 On December 19, 1961, at the age of 73, Kennedy suffered a stroke.
 He survived, but was left paralyzed on his right side.
 Thereafter, Kennedy suffered from aphasia, which severely affected his ability to speak.
 He remained mentally alert, regained certain functions with therapy, and began walking with a cane.
 Kennedy's speech also showed some improvement.
 He began to experience excessive muscular weakness, which eventually required him to use a wheelchair.
 In 1964, Kennedy was taken to The Institutes for the Achievement of Human Potential in Philadelphia, a medical and rehabilitative center for those who have experienced brain injury.

 Kennedy's son Robert was shot on June 5, 1968 while running for president.
 He died the following morning at age 42.
 In the aftermath of Robert's death, Kennedy made his last public appearance when he, his wife, and son Ted made a filmed message to the country.
 Kennedy died at home in Hyannis Port the following year on November 18, 1969, two days before what would have been Robert's 44th birthday; he was 81 years old.
 Kennedy had outlived four of his children.
 He is buried at Holyhood Cemetery in Brookline, Massachusetts.
-Kennedy's widow, Rose, is buried next to him following her death in 1995 at age 104, as is his daughter Rosemary after her death in 2005.
+Kennedy's widow, Rose, was buried next to him following her death in 1995 at age 104, as was his daughter Rosemary after her death in 2005.